 A major benefit of measuring reproducibility is to determine the discrepancies in the sensor response and laboratory methods.
 Systematic errors occur due to an underlying procedural or environmental cause.
 These are subject to detection and quantification with the help of multiple laboratory tests.
 These errors can be identified by using reproducibility parameters (such as reproducibility standard deviation).
 Thereafter, bias and drifts can be corrected for enhanced efficiency.

-State of the art laboratory on reproducibility research for various pollutant sensors
+State-of-the-art laboratory on reproducibility research for various pollutant sensors

 OIZOM’s calibration and laboratory measurement methodologies follow a similar path of inculcating the diverse aspects of accuracy determination through different methodologies.
-Several researchers employ the concept of correlation to determine how the sensor outputs changes with altered scenarios.
+Several researchers employ the concept of correlation to determine how the sensor outputs change with altered scenarios.
 A study in Chile attempted to identify the correlation between reference monitor data and low-cost sensor data for PM2.5 and PM10.
-1-h and 24-h average values upon correlation with the relative humidity levels in proximity provide insights to data reliability.
+1-h and 24-h average values upon correlation with the relative humidity levels in proximity provide insights into data reliability.
 These are helpful indicators of whether the sensor performance enhances or deteriorates with changes in humidity levels.
 Thereafter, the relationship between sensor discrepancy and external environmental conditions indicates whether environmental or personal bias leads to data drifts.

 OIZOM Case study

 The sensor data reproducibility tests are capable of determining the sensor deviations and their underlying causes.
 In a laboratory environment, NIST gas cylinders are used to expose the device to a known gas.
-These readings recorded at every 10 second intervals for 20-30 minutes provide numerous insights into the reliability aspect.
+These readings recorded at 10-second intervals for 20-30 minutes provide numerous insights into the reliability aspect.
 This is primarily used to determine the extent of sensor drift with changes in input gas concentrations.
 A preliminary analysis reported a general trend of overestimation of sulfur dioxide concentration.
 This raw data before calibration of the sensor also reported a considerable correlation with the reference gas concentrations.

-Low cost sensors prove to be a crucial link for integrated air quality assessment.
+Low-cost sensors prove to be a crucial link for integrated air quality assessment.
 Supported by scientific studies and correction methodologies, the accuracy is subject to enhancement.